 III.
 Volstead Act

 The National Prohibition Act of 1919 (the Volstead Act) was to answer all such questions.
 Congressman Andrew J. Volstead chaired the Senate Judiciary Committee and sponsored the legislation.
 Wayne Wheeler was the de facto head of the Anti-Saloon League.
 He said that he largely wrote the Act.
-However, Volstead challenged that assertion.
+But Volstead said Wheeler didn’t.

 President Wilson vetoed the bill on October 28, 1919.
 In doing so, he cited both moral and constitutional objections.
-However, Congress overrode his veto the same day.
+Yet Congress overrode his veto the same day.

 The 18th Amendment had three major purposes.
 First, to “prohibit intoxicating beverages.”
 Second, to “regulate the manufacture, production, use and sale of high proof spirits for other than beverage purposes.”
 Third, to “insure an ample supply of alcohol” for scientific research and legal industrial needs.